Register For Distance/Hybrid Schooling BootCamp:

 (3) WE WANT A MENTOR FOR THIS SCHOOL YEAR.
 We want to be able to ask you specific questions as they arise, throughout the fall semester, so that we can know how to handle the toughest situations.

-Kirk and Casey can be available to personally answer your specific questions as your kids work their way through the school year.
+Kirk and Casey will personally answer your specific questions as your kids work their way through the school year.
 You’ll receive confidential contact information so that your questions are made a priority throughout the rest of 2020.

 NO MORE FALLING BEHIND.
 NO MORE CONSTANT ARGUING AND REMINDING AND BADGERING.